 Prosecuting money laundering offences

-Money laundering prosecutions are complex as they involve complicated factual circumstances and often dealings carried out overseas.
-This means we need overseas cooperation and evidence to assist our investigation and prosecution.
+Money laundering prosecutions are complex as they often involve complicated factual circumstances and dealings carried out in foreign jurisdictions.
+This means may mean we need overseas cooperation and evidence to assist in our investigation and prosecution of the matter.

 Prosecuting these offences often requires detailed financial analysis and evidence.